OneAmerica Case Study

 Problem Statement

-Unlike its competitors, OneAmerica had no mobile app available to Retirement Services users.
-Customers had to rely on outdated, multi-step web portals to manage funds, limiting access and reducing engagement.
-The company needed a modern, intuitive mobile solution that would streamline user interactions while meeting compliance and accessibility standards.
+Unlike key competitors, OneAmerica had no mobile app for Retirement Services users.
+Customers had to rely on outdated web portals to view balances, manage allocations, and complete transactions—creating friction, limiting engagement, and raising accessibility and compliance challenges.

 Users & Audience